Bedrock-OSS/bedrock-wiki/docs/blocks/precise-rotation.md

     - QuazChick
 ---

-::: tip FORMAT VERSION `1.20.20`
+::: tip FORMAT VERSION `1.20.30`
 This tutorial assumes an advanced understanding of blocks and Molang.
 Check out the [blocks guide](/blocks/blocks-intro) before starting.
 :::

 ::: warning EXPERIMENTAL
 Requires `Holiday Creator Features` to trigger events.

-Requires `Upcoming Creator Features` to use block traits.
 :::

 This tutorial guides you through making a block with sub-cardinal rotation (e.g. creeper heads and signs), providing examples of a "shell" block with this rotation type.